muskanTaza/Dash.Readme-docs/docs/Collections/build-a-payment-integration/no-code-options.md

 * You can create and share customisable payment links with your customers via email, SMS or social media.
 * You can create these links from [the Tazapay dashboard](https://dashboard.tazapay.com).
-* This is ideal for small businesses and service providers who need a simple way to request payments.

 ## E-commerce Plugins